Lamps In The Movies

 Helo Leuchten

-A green Helo Leuchten 1950s desk lamp was used as a prop in the biographical comedy-drama film Stan & Ollie (2018).
+A green Helo Leuchten 1950s desk lamp was used as a set decoration in the 2018 biographical comedy-drama film Stan & Ollie.
 Starring Steve Coogan and John C. Reilly as Stan Laurel and Oliver Hardy.

-A Helo Leuchten 1950s desk lamp was used as a prop in the 1985 dystopian science fiction film Brazil, directed by Terry Gillian.
+A Helo Leuchten 1950s desk lamp was used as a set decoration in the 1985 dystopian science fiction film Brazil, directed by Terry Gillian.
 Starring Jonathan Pryce, Robert De Niro & Katherine Helmond.

 Neuburg an der Donau – Wikipedia